hbdalby/AI-Data-Center-Unit-Economics/README.md

 ## Built With

-- River / FAST financial modeling standards (Amaury de Closset methodology)
+- FAST financial modeling standards
 - PwC Global Financial Modelling Guidelines
 - Excel with sheet protection, defined names, and structured references
 - Python (openpyxl) for the build engine — the workbook is programmatically generated to ensure structural integrity